theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-blob-storage/blob-settings.md

 **Block Blob**<br>
 Text and binary data consisting of data blocks that can be managed individually.

+#### Folder Path

+Enter a folder name without slashes here if you want the extraction to be extracted to a folder within an Azure BLOB Storage container.
+Subfolders are also supported and can be entered as follows: Folder/Subfolder1/Subfolder2/…

 After the successful extraction you will find the data in the Azure BLOB Storage.